 For Email Notifications, add text to every alert message

 Text entered is added to email alert notifications.
 Text or voice notifications do not include this additional information.

 As an example, add information that includes processes or specific actions that staff is required to take or reference during an alerting condition.

 Setting only applies to OneVue Sense solution

 An Alert Rule can be configured to send one-time escalation notifications in a given order when an alerting condition has not returned to a Normal state for a specified period of time.
 Escalation notifications are sent based on start time of the alerting condition.
-If a user acknowledges an alert notification, the countdown to sending an escalation notification is paused and the countdown resumes at the time alert notifications resume (Resume Alerts Interval setting).
 The first escalation is sent based on the Escalate settings, and the second escalation sent is based on the Next Escalation settings.

 Who is to receive the one-time alert escalation notification.
 It's recommended to send to a user(s) that is not recipient of the alert notification (Alerts Go To).